 Don't talk too much & leave a little to mystery.

-It's a good idea to try and offer items at various prices points.
+It's a good idea to try and offer items at various price points.
 Do not put too much stock out at once, it's never a good idea to have a crowded display.
 Restock as needed.
 Offering little perks like gift wrap, shipping, or custom orders can help you stand out in the crowd as well.